stardothosting/shift8-jenkins/readme.txt

 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin that allows you to trigger a Jenkins hook straight from the Wordpress interface.
-This is intended for end-users to trigger a "push" for jenkins to push a staging site (for example) to production
+This is intended for end-users to trigger a "push" for jenkins to push a staging site to production (for example).

 == Want to see the plugin in action? ==